Four Lakes in Spokane County, Washington — The American West (Northwest)

 Location.
 47° 33.705′ N, 117° 35.778′ W. Marker is in Four Lakes, Washington, in Spokane County.
 Marker is on S. Electric Ave. near West 1st Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Four Lakes WA 99014, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 15 miles of this marker, measured as the crow flies.
-Lucy Friedlander Covington (1910 – 1982) (approx. 5 miles away); The Battle of Spokane Plains (approx. 6.1 miles away); Colville - Walla Walla Road (approx. 10 miles away); The Great Fire of 1889 (approx. 10.7 miles away); Camp Washington (approx. 14.3 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Lucy Friedlander Covington (approx. 5 miles away); The Battle of Spokane Plains (approx. 6.1 miles away); Colville - Walla Walla Road (approx. 10 miles away); Temple Beth Shalom (approx. 10.1 John Robert Monaghan (approx. 10.4 miles away); The Bill of Rights (approx. 10.4 miles away); Walter F. Horan Plaza (approx. 10.4 miles away); Thomas S. Foley United States Courthouse (approx. 10.4 miles away).

 Regarding Battle of Four Lakes.
 In order to punish the Indians who humiliated and defeated Colonel Steptoe in August 1858, Colonel George Wright led a force of 700 men from Fort Walla Walla into Spokane Indian territory.
 Wright's troops were equipped with long-range rifles, which enabled them to shoot the Indians from long range.
 When the allied indians attacked in force on September 1, 1858, their usual hit-and-run tactics were ineffective because of these new guns.
 Their almost suicidal attacks on the Army column cost the Indians many warriors; the Army lost none.